Skip to content

 Site statistics from my WordPress blog, December 31, 2023.

-Blogging has both been an enjoyable as well as a learning experience for me.
-I have come to appreciate the difficulties one faces when one starts out in blogging—and it is not all that easy to sustain interests.
+Blogging has been both an enjoyable and a learning experience for me.
+I have come to appreciate the difficulties one faces when one starts blogging—and it is not all that easy to sustain interests.
 Things change.
-And at times, you may be like what is the point of it?
-There are also times you feel lazy—and want to remain that way throughout.
+At times, you may be wondering what its point is.
+Sometimes, you feel lazy—and want to remain that way throughout.

 This, however, does not just happens to noobs like us, but to everyone.
-Even those who have been writing blogs and essays, find it difficult to get up one morning and find that they have nothing left to write.
+Even those writing blogs and essays find it challenging to get up one morning and have nothing to write.
 And that it barely matters what I write.

 So, now, if I were to look back and think what I would have done better, I would have so many things to do better.
 But that doesn’t matter anymore.
-There is nothing much you can do to change the past, but present—that you can control!
+There is nothing much you can do to change the past but the present—that you can control!

 Every time I would sit and write something, I also used to think, am I doing it right?
-Does anyone really care?
+Does anyone care?
 Does it make sense?
-Or do people really read it?
-All this, you have no control over.
-And I hope, the younger self of Adarsh was better informed.
+Or do people read it?
+You have no control over all this.
+And I hope the younger self was better informed.

 Sometimes, we sit through things.
 We want them to be perfect.
 So, as some say, don’t let perfect be the enemy of good.
-I know it is probably really scary to put yourself out there, but it’s worth it.
+It is probably scary to put yourself out there, but it’s worth it.

-You may not always write things for an audience, and you may not really want to write for others, per se, but that’s okay too!
+You may not always write things for an audience, and you may not want to write for others, per se, but that’s okay, too!
 The mantra to blogging is to begin doing it.
-And I wish I knew this a year ago, or a year before that.
-But, anyway, I have plenty of time to write things still.
+And I wish I had known this a year ago or a year before that.
+Anyway, I still have plenty of time to write things.

 You don’t need to become a Picasso in a day—and you cannot be.
 I always think of myself as growing to be a good writer, and I hope to keep saying that to myself over the years.
 So, stay humble.

-Like, in everything else, in blogging too, you have your own journey.
-Just because someone else doing better, does not mean you aren’t doing alright yourself.
-Each of us has different priorities, different lives, and different ways of being, and come to appreciate it more. 😊
+Like in everything else, in blogging, too, you have your journey.
+Just because someone else is doing better does not mean you aren’t doing alright.
+Each of us has different priorities, lives, and ways of being, and we come to appreciate it more. 😊

-Now, since I have already asked you not to overdo it, I would also suggest you chart out a sustainable routine for your blogging.
-Create a structure and routine, you know you can follow.
+Since I have already asked you not to overdo it, I would also suggest you chart out a sustainable routine for your blogging.
+Create a structure and routine you know you can follow.
 And always write what you are comfortable with.

 rousseau quote on writing